Modern spy satellites in an age of space wars | DW | 25.08.2020

 For Baker, it all comes down to the US Space Force.

 "We are very much on the verge of potential combat in space, I believe.
 This was foretold by President Trump's introduction of the US Space Force," he says.
-"America has stated specifically that it will not allow any other nation to have a dominant influence in cislunar space, and that the Space Force will protect and preserve the Artemis Accord for getting back to the moon by 2024 against all hostile action.
-So as Europe gets signed up to the Artemis Accord, it's a concern that going from Earth to the moon now is a partnership with the US Space Force."
+"America has stated specifically that it will not allow any other nation to have a dominant influence in cislunar space, and that the Space Force will protect and preserve the Artemis Accords for getting back to the moon by 2024 against all hostile action.
+So as Europe gets signed up to the Artemis Accords, it's a concern that going from Earth to the moon will now be a partnership with the US Space Force."

 Meteorologists were able to forecast Storm Sabine well before it hit Germany.
 But they will have it harder when 5G networks spread.
 The new mobile phone frequencies disrupt weather satellites.